MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag.md

 Apply tags to files in an eDiscovery review set.
 For details, see Tag documents in a review set in eDiscovery.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag](/powershell/module/Microsoft.Graph.Security/Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ApplyExpanded (Default)